SRD-Archive/srd-archive/Into the Everything/Into the Everything (cc-by-sa).md

-﻿# Into the Everything RPG
+﻿# Into the Everything RPG ​

-A setting neutral game inspired by Mark of the Odd and Mini Six.
+​A setting neutral game inspired by Mark of the Odd and Mini Six.
 It uses the basic framework, perks, complications, and XP of Mini Six:
-Bare Knuckle Edition; uses Mark of the Odd's d20 roll-under system and the general refinements offerd by Cairn; it uses the skills from Fate Core; it adds Advantage and Disadvantage to account for diffuculty; and it uses the magic system from Cairn & Knave.
+Bare Knuckle Edition; uses Into the Odd's d20 roll-under system and the general refinements offered by Cairn; it uses the skills from Fate Core; it adds Advantage and Disadvantage to account for difficulty; and it uses the magic system from Cairn & Knave.​

-Into the Everything RPG is by Senator Bix and licenced CC-BY-SA 4.0
+Into the Everything RPG is by Senator Bix and licensed CC-BY-SA 4.0

 ## Thanks and Acknowledgments

-Rook uses content from the following:
+Into the Everything uses content from the following:

 * **Into the Odd** by Chris McDowall, licensed under the Mark of the Odd License v0.4. (www.bastionland.com)